rawiriblundell/sh_libpath/README.md

 ### Not all hammers are created equal

-Whenever someone mentions doing anything remotely constructive about the unix shell, someone invariably trots this argument out.
+Whenever someone mentions doing anything remotely constructive about the unix shell, someone invariably trots out Maslow's Hammer.

-Abraham Maslow famously stated
+> If the only tool you have is a hammer, you tend to see every problem as a nail.

->If the only tool you have is a hammer, you tend to see every problem as a nail.
+> Abraham Maslow

 And some might see this kind of effort as falling into that trap.
 I don't.
 Sometimes a nail really is a nail and we shouldn't have to tolerate a $5 Walmart hammer when we could have something more like a 20oz Estwing.
 And, sometimes, the people who are on team spanners really shouldn't talk about hammers and nails.
 I mean... you can hammer in a nail with a spanner, but it's not pretty...